LlamaEdge/LlamaEdge/models.md

 ### Get the sha256sum of the model

-Please check the sha256sum of the downloaded model file to make sure it is correct:
+Please check the sha256sum of the Downloaded model file to make sure it is correct:

 ```
 shasum -a 256 llama-2-7b-chat.Q5_K_M.gguf